Cakepie (CKP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cakepie Historical Price

-According to the latest data gathered on Cakepie live price page, the current price of Cakepie is 1.17USD.
-The circulating supply of Cakepie(CKP) is 3.94M CKP , giving it a market capitalization of $4.61M.
+According to the latest data gathered on Cakepie live price page, the current price of Cakepie is 1.15USD.
+The circulating supply of Cakepie(CKP) is 3.94M CKP , giving it a market capitalization of $4.52M.

 How Does Cakepie (CKP) Price Prediction Module Work?